A Liouville theorem for convex functions with periodic Monge-Amp\`ere measure: Proof of the main Theorems

-The existence of such periodic solutions was established in \cite{li1990existence} via the continuity method for the case when $\mu=f(x)\,\ud x$ with $f$ smooth and positive.
-The result naturally extends to general $\mu$ by virtue of the $C^0$ estimate \eqref{eq:c0 estimates}.
+The existence of such periodic solutions was established in \cite{li1990existence} via the continuity method for cases where $\mu = f(x) \, \ud x$ with $f$ being smooth and strictly positive.
+This result naturally extends to a general $\mu$ by considering the approximating solutions $v_j$ to $\det D^2 v_j = \mu \ast \eta_j$, where $\{\eta_j\}$ is a sequence of strictly positive symmetric mollifiers with exponential decay (e.g., rescaled Gaussian kernels).
+The convergence of $v_j$ to a solution is then guaranteed by the uniform $C^0$ estimate \eqref{eq:c0 estimates} and standard stability results for the Monge-Ampère equation.

 The compatibility condition \eqref{eq:A compatible} can be verified as follows.
 First, consider the smooth case: if $v$ is smooth, then by direct computation as in \cite[Lemma 2.1]{li1990existence} we have